dhoyle/splicedocs-jekyll/pages/SQLReference/Statements/CreateTrigger.md

 Triggers are defined as either `Before` or `After` triggers.
 {: .paramDefnFirst}

+The `NO CASCADE` modifier is ignored by Splice Machine.
+{: .noteNote}

 `BEFORE` triggers fire before the statement's changes are applied and before any constraints have been applied. `AFTER` triggers fire after all constraints have been satisfied and after the changes have been